meaganjorn9-del/MRE-320-PID-Rover-Report/README.md

 #### Power Management

-The 9V rechargeable battery powers both the Arduino (through Vin pin, regulated to 5V) and the L293D motor driver.
-Proper decoupling capacitors were added to prevent motor noise from resetting the Arduino.
+The robot is powered by a single 7.4V LiPo rechargeable battery that supplies both the Arduino and the L293D motor driver.

 ---